Skip to main content

 Create the Web Auth Parameter Map (with RADIUS Server on Cisco Spaces)

-2. Click on the parameter map configured in the previous step, navigate to the Advanced tab, and enter the Redirect for log-in URL, Append for AP MAC Address, Append for Client MAC Address, Append for WLAN SSID and portal IPv4 Address as follows and then click Update & Apply.
+2. Still in the Web Auth Parameter, navigate to the Advanced tab, and enter the Redirect for log-in URL, Append for AP MAC Address, Append for Client MAC Address, Append for WLAN SSID and portal IPv4 Address as follows and then click Update & Apply to Device.

 b.
 Redirect Append for AP MAC Address = ap_mac